 Neighborhood: Elliston Place

 Nearly 50 years into its life on Elliston Place, Exit/In is still going strong.
-That’s likely because it attracts a nearly limitless range of top-notch acts, from Cee-Lo to Maroon 5 to Paramore.
+That’s likely because it attracts a nearly limitless range of top-notch acts, from Maroon 5 to Paramore.
 Want (many) more examples?
 Get lost in the hand-painted “Wall of Fame” above the bar, featuring the names of bands who’ve played sold-out sets at this Nashville institution.

 The Listening Room